Partakithware/VeloxFS/linuxdriver-concept/README.md

 Issues
 ===
 Alot.
-Long Mount/Umount time
+Long Mount/Umount time.
-Data loss if umount fails or is stopped of course etc...
+Data loss if umount fails or is stopped of course.
+Deletion not clearing space.
+Incorrect free space count.
+etc...

 Again just an idea so far.